-Truth be told: yes, when it comes to blogging for a profit, we’re biased towards selecting self-hosted WordPress.org.
+Truth be told: yes, when it comes to blogging for a profit, I’m biased towards selecting self-hosted WordPress.org.

-But we’ve used both platforms (in fact, my WordPress.com blog was deleted because I tried monetizing it on my own).
+But I’ve used both platforms (in fact, my WordPress.com blog was deleted because I tried monetizing it on my own).

 Yes, you can choose the right platform based on your needs.
 Maybe you’re not interested in monetizing and WordPress.com’s free plan is perfect for you.

-However, the free version of WordPress.com is just not great for creating a website with a monetization plan.
+However, the free version of WordPress.com is just not ideal for creating a blog with an income strategy.

-But before we get too ahead of ourselves, we’ll explain exactly what website hosting is and why you may have to pay for some versus others.
+But before I get too ahead of myself, I’ll explain exactly what website hosting is and why you may have to pay for some versus others.